pontocom/SecLabs/passwords/attacks.md

 Some of the parameters are already known, but lets look at some others:

-`-I`: ignore an existing restore file
+`-I`: ignore an existing restore file - basically it always starts over.

-`-e ns`: try "n" null password, "s" login as pass and/or "r" reversed login
+`-e ns`: try "n" null password, "s" login as pass and/or "r" reversed login.
+In this case, we are going to test for null passwords and also use the username as password as well.

-`-F`: exit when a login/pass pair is found
+`-F`: exit when a login/pass pair is found.
+This will immediately stop the search for more passwords, when one is found.
+This is not a good idea if you are planning on trying to identify/find all the possible passwords.

 `-u`: loop around users, not passwords

-`-t 1`: run TASKS number of connects in parallel per target
+`-t 1`: run TASKS number of connects in parallel per target.
+In this case we are just using a single task.

-`-w 10`: wait time for a response
+`-w 10`: wait time for a response.
+This indicates that THC-Hydra will wait for 10 seconds before giving a timeout.

 After this we should look at the output of the THC-Hydra tool: